Small utility for adding database support to your dlayer schema, using Knex, with minimum viable functionality that doesn't get in your way.

 - A `dlayerKnexTable` value in the module's context, which is a DataLoader that fetches items from the table by its primary key.
 You don't generally have to care about this, *unless* you need to work around an API limitation; in that case, you can use dlayer's `$getModuleContext` utility function to access it, but keep in mind that this context value is not included in the semver guarantees for this library, and may break between releases.

-Separately, a set of root queries is also generated, which you can insert into your root schema where it fits your usecase.
+Separately, a static representation of the generated types' `structure` (for introspection, yet to be documented) and a set of root queries are also generated.
+You can insert the root queries into your root schema where it fits your usecase.
 Often this will be in a top-level property with the same name as the table, but it doesn't *need* to be there.
 These root queries are:

-This query produces a list of records according to your criteria (or a single one, if `first` has been used).
+This query produces a list of records according to your criteria (or a single one or the total count, if respectively `first` or `count` has been used).
+When using the `count` argument, all other arguments except for `filter` are disabled, as they are not meaningful when counting results.

 Equivalent to a `DELETE` query, deletes records from a table.
 Possible arguments: